Texas, the go-it-alone state, is rattled by the failure to keep the lights on

 The regulatory recriminations are coming after cold and snow that blew in over the weekend led to a much sharper spike in demand than the state’s electricity dispatching agency had anticipated, and at the same time the cold caused the equipment needed to run power generators to freeze up.
 One power plant after another went offline, and utilities had to “shed load,” or cut off customers, to keep the whole system from crashing.

-More than 4 million households were without electricity on Tuesday.
-By midday Thursday that number had dropped to just more than 500,000.
+More than 4 million households in Texas were without electricity on Tuesday.
+By Thursday afternoon, that number had dropped to about 420,000.

-But damage and shock remained.
+Damage and shock remained.

-“Just horrible to see,” tweeted Dallas Mayor Eric Johnson, referring to a shelter for victims of family violence that had been half-wrecked by a burst pipe.
-Six years ago as a Democratic state legislator he sponsored a bill requiring state agencies, including the state Public Utilities Commission, merely to report on their winterization efforts.
-It went down to a resounding defeat.
+“Just horrible to see,” tweeted Dallas Mayor Eric Johnson, referring to a shelter for victims of domestic violence that had been half-wrecked by a burst pipe.
+Six years ago, as a Democratic state legislator, he sponsored a bill requiring state agencies, including the state Public Utility Commission, merely to report on their winterization efforts.
+It suffered a resounding defeat.

 Political leaders in Texas prize what they see as the state’s self-reliance, its go-it-alone ethos, and its cheap power — all of which they regard as related.
 As the country and the world stand on the verge of a revolution in distribution of electricity, driven by artificial intelligence and the coming surge of electric vehicles, Texas is proud of having its own energy grid, with only minor connections to the rest of the country.